-18. Business model parity: The EU Commission reports that Amazon employs the "Business model parity clause" in its contracts with the Big Five and other eBook publishers.31 This clause requires the Big Five Co-conspirators to notify Amazon of the distribution of their eBooks through alternative business models and offer to Amazon the same material terms and conditions as any other eBook retailer, even if the retailer operates under a different business model.32 Examples of alternative business models include subscriptions, streaming, rentals, book clubs, bundling of eBooks with the sale of print books, and reduced prices for partial downloads.33 This clause is anticompetitive because it creates a disincentive for the Big Five Coconspirators to support and invest in alternative new and innovative business models.34 This, in turn, reduces Amazon's eBook retail competitors' ability and incentive to develop alternative business models and differentiate their eBook offerings through these innovations.35 It likewise deters the entry of new eBook retail rivals or the expansion of Amazon's existing retail rivals, which collectively weakens competition in the eBook retail market and strengthens Amazon's already-dominant position in that market.36
+18. Business-model parity: The EU Commission reports that Amazon employs the "Business model parity clause" in its contracts with the Big Five and other eBook publishers.
+This clause requires the Big Five to notify Amazon of the distribution of their eBooks through alternative business models and offer to Amazon the same material terms and conditions as any other eBook retailer, even if the retailer operates under a different business model.
+Examples of alternative business models include subscriptions, streaming, rentals, book clubs, bundling of eBooks with the sale of print books, and reduced prices for partial downloads.
+The clause therefore creates an anticompetitive disincentive for the Big Five Defendants to support and invest in alternative new and innovative business models.
+This, in turn, reduces Amazon's eBook retail competitors' ability and incentive to develop alternative business models and differentiate their eBook offerings through these innovations.
+It likewise deters the entry of new eBook retail rivals or the expansion of Amazon's existing retail rivals, which collectively weakens competition in the eBook retail market and strengthens Amazon's already-dominant position in that market.

-30 5.4.2017 EU Commission Decision.
+&lt;sup>30 5.4.2017 EU Commission Decision.

-31 Id. at 9 and 12.
+&lt;sup>31 Id. at 9 and 12.

-19. Selection parity: Because of Amazon's eBook market dominance, its retail competitors need to provide additional value to consumers, for example in the form of differentiated content or early releases of eBooks because even temporarily offering content that is unavailable on Amazon would increase competition in the retail distribution of eBooks.37 In a competitive market, the Big Five Co-conspirators would have a financial incentive to incur the added investment cost of developing innovative products for exclusive release by Amazon's retail competitors or to offer them exclusive early releases, so that Amazon's competitors would gain market share and weaken Amazon's bargaining power over the Big Five.
-38 But Amazon includes a selection parity provision in all its contracts with publishers, including the Big Five, which requires them to provide their eBooks for sale on Amazon.com at the earliest date available to other eBook retailers and include all the same features as eBooks available through Amazon's retail competitors.39 It also requires that a publisher intending to sell an eBook anywhere in the marketplace that is not primarily text (e.g., contain illustrations, graphics, or additional content) must notify Amazon and provide all assistance and materials that would be reasonably required for Amazon to create an equivalent eBook of that title.
-This global requirement of compatibility with Amazon's eBook readers effectively eliminates any economic incentive the Big Five Co-conspirators have to develop innovative eBooks that might be read on a more technologically savvy platform.40 Amazon's selection parity clause hurts consumers by inducing publishers to keep their eBook functionalities simple, which eliminates the more interactive and advanced functions that might otherwise be available through Amazon's eBook retail competitors.41 It harms the retail competition because it forecloses a significant avenue for retailers to compete with Amazon by differentiating the product or making it available earlier.42
+19. Selection parity: Because of Amazon's eBook market dominance, its retail competitors need to provide additional value to consumers, for example in the form of differentiated content or early releases of eBooks because even temporarily offering content that is unavailable on Amazon would increase competition in the retail distribution of eBooks.
+In a competitive market, the Big Five Defendants would have a financial incentive to incur the added investment cost of developing innovative products for exclusive release by Amazon's retail competitors or to offer them exclusive early releases, so that Amazon's competitors would gain market share and weaken Amazon's bargaining power over the Big Five.
+But Amazon includes a selection parity provision in all its contracts with publishers, including the Big Five, which requires them to provide their eBooks for sale on Amazon.com at the earliest date available to other eBook retailers and include all the same features as eBooks available through Amazon's retail competitors.
+It also requires that a publisher intending to sell an eBook anywhere in the marketplace that is not primarily text (e.g., contain illustrations, graphics, or additional content) must notify Amazon and provide all assistance and materials that would be reasonably required for Amazon to create an equivalent eBook of that title.
+This global requirement of compatibility with Amazon's eBook readers effectively eliminates any economic incentive the Big Five Defendants have to develop innovative eBooks that might be read on a more technologically savvy platform.
+Amazon's selection parity clause hurts consumers by inducing publishers to keep their eBook functionalities simple, which eliminates the more interactive and advanced functions that might otherwise be available through Amazon's eBook retail competitors.
+It harms the retail competition because it forecloses a significant avenue for retailers to compete with Amazon by differentiating the product or making it available earlier.